 What’s the point in earning a lot of money when you absolutely hate what you do?
 If you find a field that you are passionate about, you will know more about it and will be a lot more motivated in the long run.
 You will always be able to identify a niche market and come up with a unique selling point that no one else has.
 So instead of false visions, focus on what you’re the best at doing, and the rest will come.

 Most startups dream of an investor to help them get up and running, but this is not something that we would rely on.
-You should also pay attention to where you can cut your costs with doing things wiser than others.
+You should also pay attention to where you can cut your costs by doing things wiser than others.
 Instead of running around for everything, try to do stuff digitally.
-Company formation, a business phone line or even a business address may be cheaper if you do it through online providers and not through field experts who tend to take comissions.
+Company formation, a business phone line, or even a business address may be cheaper if you do it through online providers and not through field experts who tend to take commissions.